 Cleaning Products: Reuse your old cleaning product containers, they are durable and created for the task at hand.
 For example, laundry liquid bottles come with non-drip lids perfect for pouring into the machine, and the spout on the toilet bleach is designed to get in all those hard to reach places, so you don’t have too.
 Old hand pump soaps, shampoo & conditioner bottles can also be refilled and reused.
 After all, the more you reuse, the better your impact on the planet.

-Tricks to help you get the most out of your products:
+How to get the most out of your products:

 Bars & Soaps: If you keep them dry, they will last much longer, so a soap dish or tin is a worthwhile investment.

-Plastic, Paper & Cardboard: On the odd occasion you forget your container, don’t worry we’ll have a supply of paper bags you can use (5p per bag).
+Plastic, Paper & Cardboard: On the odd occasion you forget your container, don’t worry we’ll have a supply of paper bags you can buy.